 The client is simply purchasing unlimited usage rights to a model’s image, although a buyout is often only for a stipulated time, type of media or geographic region.
-An example would be “two year print buyout in South Africa, except for Internet”.
+An example would be “two-year print buyout in South Africa, except for the Internet”.
 If there are no qualifiers on the term, it means unlimited use for an unlimited time.

 23. CALL BACK

 A second audition or meeting with the client so they can see you again before they make a final hiring decision.

 24. CALL SHEET

 A list that has information of who the creative team is for a shoot.
 It may include everyone from the photographer, stylist, makeup artist, drivers and caterers.
 It gives the precise location and directions to the shoot, and instructions on how the model should arrive.
 Any makeup, hair, wardrobe or other requirements are usually on the call sheet.
 Many modelling jobs do not use call sheets (or at least do not distribute them to agencies), and the information the model needs to know will be given by phone call to the agency, or directly to the model.

 This is the time a model is needed on the set.
 The model should generally show up 15 minutes or so before the actual call time.